 Multiracial and Multilingual Girls in Children’s Books

 I created “Nina the Neighborhood Ninja” to provide more options when people go to look for books.
 A beautiful surprise I included in my book is that children cannot determine Nina’s ethnic background.
 What truly mattered to me as I was writing is that readers of various demographics find Nina relatable and inspiring.
 This includes underrepresented biracial and multiracial children in literature.

-I want to give little girls, as well as little boys a more enlightened view of what a super hero looks like.
-Spreading the important message through children’s books that anyone can be a superhero; irregardless of age, race, ethnicity, or gender.
+I want to give little girls, as well as little boys, a more enlightened view of what a superhero looks like.
+Spreading the important message through children’s books that anyone can be a superhero; regardless of age, race, ethnicity, or gender.
 The greatest satisfaction comes from knowing that the youngest readers can see themselves on the pages of my book.
 In turn, they can realize all the potential and power they have to change the world.

 We hope you support this amazing author’s message.
 Nina the Neighborhood Ninja is a tremendous book for the little readers in your life.
-Right now, we have a huge opportunity to show little girls why Wonder Woman is so important and how we can advocate for more strong girls in children’s literature.
+Right now, we have a huge opportunity to show little girls why Wonder Woman is so important.
+We use this opportunity to advocate for more strong girls in children’s literature.

 About the Author

 Sonia Panigrahy, is a public health professional, world traveler, as well as an adventure seeker, and fitness enthusiast.
 Her motto is that life is too short to be bored!
 Nina the Neighborhood Ninja (Spanish title: Nina la Ninja del Vecindario) was created out of Sonia’s lifelong love of reading.

 Specifically, she was disappointed that girls continue to be excluded as the lead character of superhero stories.
 After unsuccessful attempts to find a diverse female superhero protagonist of color on the pages of a book, she gave up.
 Then, she created her own.